HomeBlog Home

 Is North Carolina a common law property state?

-Most states, including North Carolina, follow the common law property system, which means each spouse solely owns and controls any property he or she acquires during the marriage and titles in their name.
+Most states, including North Carolina, follow the common law property system, which means each spouse solely owns and controls any property he or she acquires during the marriage and titles it in their name.
 When one dies, they will determine what happens with the property.

 What is required for a real estate license in North Carolina?

-The laws for getting a real estate license in North Carolina are completing the state-approved 75-hour broker prelicensing course while passing the North Carolina State Licensing exam with a score of at least 75%.
+The laws for getting a real estate license in North Carolina require completing the state-approved 75-hour broker prelicensing course while passing the North Carolina State Licensing exam with a score of at least 75%.

 In North Carolina, whether your potential case involves damage to real property or personal property, it usually must be brought to the state's civil court system within 3 years.
 This can be found in the North Carolina General Statutes section 1-52.